power of attorney form new york power of attorney form new york

 • Durable Power of Attorney: Remains effective even if the principal becomes incapacitated, ensuring continued management of affairs.

-• Springing Power of Attorney: Activates only under certain conditions, like the principal’s incapacitation, as detailed in the document.
+• Springing Power of Attorney: Activates only under certain conditions, like the principal’s incapacitation, as the document details.

 Understanding these POA types allows individuals to choose the most suitable arrangement for their needs and circumstances.